ArtShp/numberlink-SAT-solver/README.md

 - `-h`, `--help` : Show a help message.
 - `-i INPUT`, `--input INPUT` : An instance file.
 Default: "input.in".
 - `-o OUTPUT`, `--output OUTPUT` : Output file for the DIMACS format (i.e. the CNF formula).
 - `-r RESULT`, `--result RESULT` : Solved puzzle file.
-By default no result is printed to a file.
+By default, no result is printed to a file.
 - `-s SOLVER`, `--solver SOLVER` : The SAT solver to be used.
 - `-v {0,1}`, `--verb {0,1}` :  Verbosity of the SAT solver used.